PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Related Works

 In summary, deep learning–based denoising models outperform traditional algorithms in both noise suppression and structural preservation.
-Among these approaches, CNN-based models are simpler and faster to train but remain susceptible to over-smoothing, whereas more complex GAN-based and transformer-based models alleviate smoothing at the cost of increased model complexity and computational overhead.
+Among these approaches, CNN-based models are simpler and faster to train but remain susceptible to over-smoothing.
+In contrast, more complex GAN-based and transformer-based models alleviate smoothing at the cost of increased model complexity and computational overhead.
 Furthermore, fair and accurate comparison among existing methods remains challenging due to the lack of standardized evaluation datasets and benchmarking protocols.
 Several studies rely on private datasets, limiting reproducibility, while others perform limited evaluations across acquisition parameters, making it difficult to assess generalizability.
-Consequently, the performance gains reported by GAN and transformer based approaches may be dataset or model specific and lack sufficient evidence of robust generalization.
+Consequently, the performance gains reported by GAN- and transformer-based approaches may be dataset- or model-specific.

 These limitations motivate the need for a denoising framework that combines the efficiency of CNN-based models with improved multi-scale representation and reduced smoothing, without incurring the computational overhead of GAN or transformer-based approaches.